nhdben/Nobel-prize-gender-analysis/README.md

 | Economic Sciences | ❓ Insufficient data |
 | Peace | — Excluded (structurally incomparable) |

+Physics and Economic Sciences are the categories most exposed to the missingness issue noted above, if the gap turns out to correlate with gender, these classifications may change.
 Physics recognized a woman in 1903 — second only to Peace — yet produced the most broken loop in the dataset.
 Physiology or Medicine waited 46 years for its first female winner, yet produced the only STEM field with genuine sustained growth.

-**Early recognition was not sufficient.
+**Early recognition does not appear sufficient on its own.
 What determined the loop was not the timing of the first signal — but whether the institutional environment was capable of receiving it.**